-This fine, medium roasted oolong has a mild, yet vivid character.
-It combines a classic Taiwanese variety with a traditional processing and the unique "Honey Scent" (Mi Xiang) craft.
+This fine, medium-roasted oolong has a mild yet vivid character.
+It combines a classic Taiwanese variety with traditional processing and the unique "Honey Scent" (Mi Xiang) craft.

-This craft tea uses a classic Taiwanese cultivar, Ruan Zhi (also known as Qing Xing – 青心).
+This craft tea uses a classic Taiwanese cultivar, Ruan Zhi (Qing Xing – 青心).
 Qing Xin (which translates as "green heart") is prominent in Taiwanese High Mountain Tea farming.
 Ruan Zhi is used for the production of various types of Oolong tea.
-It has a sweet and floral character with a creamy mouthfeel, enjoyed by tea lovers throughout the world.
+It has a sweet and floral character with a creamy mouthfeel, enjoyed by tea lovers worldwide.
 The high oxidation degree further enhances its exceptional aroma and taste and makes them stand out.
-The result is an indulging taste with notes of vanilla, cacao, and chocolate.
+The result is an indulging taste with vanilla, cacao, and chocolate notes.
 A persistent honey flavor stands out without being overpowering and melts into a lingering sweet aftertaste.

 Legend has it that a young student from Lugu township went to Fuzhou to attend an exam in the Qing dynasty.
-As he was poor, he received sponsorship from a man of the same clan, called Lin Sanxian.
+As he was poor, he received sponsorship from a man of the same clan called Lin Sanxian.
 The student offered him twelve of the thirty-six Qing Xin oolong tea seedlings he had collected from WuYi Shan to repay his kindness.
-Lin Sanxian planted those tea seedlings on the foothills of the Dong Ding mountain.
-This way, he brought both the tea cultivar and the habit of tea drinking to Taiwan.
+Lin Sanxian planted those tea seedlings on the foothills of Dong Ding mountain.
+This way, he brought the tea cultivar and the tea-drinking habit to Taiwan.

 Our "Honey Scent" Mi Xiang Oolong comes from Taiwan's Nantou county.
 It is where the famous Dong Ding mountain is situated.
 The high altitude, dense forest, and good soil create favorable growing conditions for the tea trees.

 The Mi Xiang is a group of Oolong teas with a special crafting common in Taiwanese oolong production.
 A famous representative of this group is the Oriental Beauty (Dongfang Meiren – 东方美人) – a highly oxidated oolong with an intensive sweetness and clearly expressed honey taste.
 Mi Xiang tea has the pleasant taste of a medium roasted oolong with bright honey and ripe fruit notes.
-Not to mention, its satisfying sweetness will no doubt have you craving for more.
+Not to mention, its satisfying sweetness will no doubt make you crave more.

 To get the most out of this wonderful tea, we recommend brewing it Gong Fu Cha style.
 Also, this fine tea produces excellent results with cold brews.